 Towel bins on shelving

-As a detailer, you probably have several different types of microfiber towels, shammys, and other cloths and towels used for applying product.
+As a detailer, you probably have several different types of microfiber towels, shammies, and other cloths and towels used for applying products.
 One trailer that I’ve seen by RightLook contains a shelf with fresh towels and applicators.

-Another option I’ve seen that is a pretty nice option are bins for dirty towels and trash that you can easily mount to the side of one your doors or walls.
+You can also add bins for dirty towels and trash and easily mount them to the side of one of your doors or walls.
 Dirty rags can really get in the way over the course of a day or week, so keeping them separated will make it a lot easier when doing laundry.

 Mounted racks for spray bottles

 In nearly every setup I’ve seen, most detailing trailers have racks that contain chemicals in spray bottles you need in a typical detailing job.
 These I see mounted on dual rear (swinging) doors, within easy access at any time.

 You can pick these up pretty inexpensively on Amazon, just make sure that the bottles you are using will fit the diameter.
 The steel ones look the best in my opinion, but there are a lot of other wire holders that may work for you.